 We used to divide the front of the magazine into three separate sections.
 First there were lots of lovely things to buy (Shopping), then great things to do (Now), followed by smart ways to live well (Living).
 But it occurred to me that in the wholehearted living of life, these things happen continuously and in glorious harmony, so that’s what we are now seeking to represent on our pages.
 The sections have all been mixed up together!
 But right at the front you’ll find Hot List, a new edit for the time-poor of the key things we recommend you make time for this month, from a must-see exhibition to the best new film.
 Then, we present our marvellous amalgamation of all things on-trend, beautiful, life-enhancing and spirit-lifting under the moniker of Life&Style.
 I want you to think of each volume of ELLE Decoration as your personal archive of everything you need to know in order to live better each month.
 Let me know what you think!

-First published in the July 2013 edition of ELLE Decoration UK
+First published as my Editor’s Letter in the July 2013 edition of ELLE Decoration UK

 Michelle Ogundehin is internationally renowned as an authority on interiors, trends and style.
 She is an influencer with expertise and the multi award-winning former Editor-in-Chief of ELLE Decoration UK.